s3hq4y-ctrl/s9ywbst/src/content/posts/markdown-mermaid.md

 published: 2023-10-01
 pinned: false
 description: A simple example of a Markdown blog post with Mermaid.
-tags: [Markdown, Blogging, Mermaid]
+tags:
+  - Markdown
+  - Blogging
+  - Mermaid
 category: Examples
-draft: false
+draft: true
 ---
 # Complete Guide to Markdown with Mermaid Diagrams